jaanga/fgx-plane-spotter/readme.md

 ## Change Log

+2014-02-11 ~ The

+* r2.1
+* ILS points in correct direction, angle adjusted
+* only show ils.type = ils
+* Correct length of ILS cone displaye
+* Areas not in 3D have reduced opacity, text message dsplayed
+* Permalinks start to work
+* Many of the navaids in

 2014-02-10 ~ Theo

 * r2 committed ~ 90 meter resoution.
 ILS and runways for 2136 airports
 * In the jaanga project until CORS/forking strategy is worked out
 * Many read me file updates
+* Length of ILS beam may now be correct

 2013-12-20 ~ Theo